AGENDA

 Jason Wells: President & CEO, CenterPoint Energy

-Manny Miranda: President, Next Level Energy; Retired EVP, Power Delivery, FPL
+Manny Miranda: President, Next Level Energy; Retired EVP, Power Delivery, Florida Power & Light Company

 Hawaii is green and lush.
 And surrounded by water.
 So why should utilities and regulators in the state have been planning for potential wildfires?
 What about utilities in the East, utilities that are primarily urban, utilities with service territories that are grasslands rather than forests?
 What’s at stake if you have a low likelihood but high consequence wildfire?
 What actions should utilities and regulators in states with low wildfire risk be taking, and why?